 The sub-fund invests mainly in convertible, exchangeable bonds and warrant bonds as well as in preferred convertible securities worldwide.
-The objective is to achieve an excess performance relative to the UBS Global Convertible Index - Global Vanilla hedged (EUR) (the "benchmark").
 The sub-fund invests in those currencies best suited to increase the sub-fund's net asset value.
 The investments can be implemented in any legal currency.
 The foreign exchange risk will be actively managed and if necessary completely hedged against EUR.
 The sub-fund is suited for investors who wish to profit from the development of the global stock market but do not want to go without a certain level of security such as that afforded by the "bond floor" offered by a convertible bond.